T1z1anXXX/mmiaa/README.md

-# MMAes: Missing Modality Aesthetic Assessment with Digest Mechanism
+# MMIAA: Missing Modality Image Aesthetic Assessment with Digest Mechanism

 ## Introduction
-We design a new framework of multimodal networks based on Transformer, named MMAes, with a focus on missing modality aesthetic assessment.
-MMAes tackles a challenge in multimodal learning for aesthetic assessment when missing modality occurs either during training or testing in real-world situations.
+We design a new framework of multimodal networks based on Transformer, named MMIAA, with a focus on missing modality image aesthetic assessment.
+MMIAA tackles a challenge in multimodal learning for image aesthetic assessment when missing modality occurs either during training or testing in real-world situations.
 Our newly introduced digest mechanism enhances the interaction between complete and missing modality with reduced computational costs.
 We benefit missing-digests generated from missing-prompts and missing modality data.
 Each digest compresses the prompts and missing modality data, instructing model in learning and balancing the unequal status of complete and missing modality.
-MMAes achieves a SOTA performance in terms of complete modality and improves all metrics significantly compared to baseline model in case of missing modality.
+MMIAA achieves a SOTA performance in terms of complete modality and improves all metrics significantly compared to baseline model in case of missing modality.

 ## Framework
 <div align="center">